Art, gift fair today

 Out of neighborhood school applications available Beginning Monday, Nov.
 5, parents with children attending schools in the Pàjaro Valley Unified School District can apply to have their child/children attend a school that is outside of their neighborhood but inside the district.

-The Intra-district request form can be picked
+The Intra-district request form can be picked up from and dropped off at neighborhood schools through Dec.
+21.

 Based on the capacity of each school, the district will use a lottery system to make its decision and notify paretns in February.